1856 Augustus Van Wickle born in New Brunswick, New Jersey.

 1895 Bessie hires John DeWolf to design the landscape.

 1896 First summer spent at Blithewold in their new Queen Anne style mansion.
-The architect is Frances Hoppin of Hoppin & Koen.
+The architect is Francis Hoppin of Hoppin & Koen.

 1898 In June, Augustus Van Wickle killed in a skeet-shooting accident in Hazleton.
 In November Bessie gives birth to their second daughter, Augustine Van Wickle.